nodejs-es/api/api/modules.markdown

 de poner los paquetes directamente en `/usr/lib/node`, se puede poner estos en `/usr/lib/node_modules/<name>/<version>`.
 Entonces node no se molestará en buscar por dependencias no encontradas en `/usr/node_modules` o `/node_modules`.

-In order to make modules available to the node REPL, it might be useful to also add the `/usr/lib/node_modules` folder to the `$NODE_PATH` environment variable.
-Since the module lookups using `node_modules` folders are all relative, and based on the real path of the files making the calls to `require()`, the packages themselves can be anywhere.

 A fin de que los módulos disponibles para node en REPL, puedan ser útiles, añade también la carpeta `/usr/lib/node_modules` a la variable de entorno `$NODE_PATH`.